 Somewhat more complex than the subject of supply air and circulating air is the exhaust air area.
 After fresh air has been supplied, of course, the used air must be transported out again.
 At the same time, the vent ensures the regulation of the climate within the grow tent.
 The additional use of an activated carbon filter prevents the spread of pleasant cannabis odors outside the grow tent.

-Using the example of a Grow tent 1m x 1m x 2m and the use of a 2m long ventilation hose:
+Using the example of a 1m x 2m x 2m grow tent and the use of a 2m ventilation hose:

-30 x (room volume + charge for activated carbon filter + surcharge for air hose)
+(Room volume + surcharge for activated carbon filter + surcharge for air hose) x 30

-Important: From a room volume of 8m3, factor 30 must be replaced by 12 !!
+Important: If the room volume is larger than 8m³ the multiplier 30 must be replaced by 12 !!

-This means that the fan should have about 141 m3 per hour of power.
-At this level should also be based on the choice of the appropriate activated carbon filter.
-This should have slightly more power than the fan.
-In our example, an activated carbon filter – 180 m3 / h would be the right one.
+This means that the fan should have an output of approximately 222m³ per hour.
+The choice of a suitable activated carbon filter should also be based on this measure.
+This should have a little more power than the fan.
+In our example, an activated carbon filter – 480 m3/h would be the right one.

 If a sodium vapor lamp (which has the strongest heat development) is used for illumination, the use of a Cooltube is recommended.
 At the same time, the discharged air ensures the cooling of the lamp.